geekodour/o/content/public_lists/dem_comments.md

 ## Reddit {#reddit}

 -   I'm a senior [dev](https://www.reddit.com/r/softwaredevelopment/comments/gy6bbp/how_to_approach_software_development_like_a/) and have accepted that senior doesn't mean all knowing.
 It means knowing when it's time to RTFM, how to handle complex problems, debugging weird shit and being able to plan and lead the application development and deployment.
+-   But engineering principles always apply: be aware of your transport; fail gracefully; consider resource constraints; worry about encodings and malformed input and most of all, re-use existing components when appropriate.

 ## HN {#hn}